Author + information

 - Scott M. Wasserman, MDl,

-- ATOMIC-AHF Investigators
+- on behalf of the ATOMIC-AHF Investigators

 - aSchool of Medicine, University of California San Francisco, San Francisco, California

 - bSection of Cardiology, San Francisco Veterans Affairs Medical Center, San Francisco, California

 - cDivision of Cardiology, Duke University School of Medicine, Durham, North Carolina

 - dBritish Heart Foundation Cardiovascular Research Centre, University of Glasgow, Glasgow, United Kingdom

 - eDepartment of Heart Diseases, Medical University, Clinical Military Hospital, Wroclaw, Poland